fAtsteD/reporting/README.md

 -   text-indent - indent in the beginning of line for task, type etc
 -   dictionary - dictionary with shorter version of origin or reworded (can be used in omit task):
     -   task - only use for task name
-    -   type - only use for type name
     -   project - only use for project name
 -   reporting - settings for reporting (have different class for them):
     -   login - user login to the account